SaschaWebDev/remix-pokemon-db/README.md

 This action response can then be accessed within the frontend UI with the `useActionData<string>()` hook.
 The `useTransition()` hook allows access to the state of the action and reducing asynchronicity problems.

 - This approach can the data flow within the application more easy for the developer
+- Using the Remix `useFetcher` hook fetched data can be turned into a form.
+Then this form can be mapped to an action like a backend api of `pokemon-search.tsx` in this case.

 ### Setup